onestardao/WFGY/TensionUniverse/BlackHole/Q034_quantum_classical_crossover.md

 1. Implement one or more concrete encoding libraries `L_QC` for specific physical platforms, such as matter wave interferometers or optomechanical systems, with all functionals specified in enough detail that `Tension_QC` can be computed from experimental data.

 2. Publish open datasets and code that:

    * map interference and decoherence experiments to states in `M_QC_reg`,
-   * compute `DeltaS_Q`, `DeltaS_env`, and `Tension_QC` under the fixed encodings,
+   * compute `DeltaS_Q`, `DeltaS_env` and `Tension_QC` under the fixed encodings,
    * show the resulting tension profiles across scales and environment parameters.

-3. Compare the resulting tension profiles to the expectations of Worlds S, G, and A, and document which aspects of the Q034 encoding survive these tests and which require refinement.
+3. Compare the resulting tension profiles to the expectations of Worlds S, G and A, and document which aspects of the Q034 encoding survive these tests and which require refinement.

 These steps remain within the effective layer, since they operate only on observable summaries and fixed functionals.